 Herb Hamsher has had several careers over the years.
 After getting his Ph.
-D. in Clinical Psychology he became a professor of Psychology and Psychiatry at the University of Rochester.
+D. in clinical psychology he became a professor of psychology and psychiatry at the University of Rochester.
 Three years later he moved to Temple University where he was an Associate Professor and Director of Clinical Services until 1980.
 At the time, professors were becoming unionized and the notion of potentially going on strike for a pay raise convinced him that it was time to leave the ivory tower.

-For the last twenty years, Herb has also worked with the actress and AIDS/ Human Rights activist, Judith Light.
-With his partner, Jonathan, he has for a long time managed not only her career but also that of her husband, actor Robert Desiderio.
+For the last thirty-five years, Herb has also worked with the actress and AIDS/ Human Rights activist, Judith Light.
+With his partner, Jonathan, he has for a long time managed not only her career but also that of her husband, actor and writer, Robert Desiderio.
 The four of them have a production company, Tetrahedron Productions, which is the home of Herb’s current activities as a producer.
-His producing credits include CBS television movies, Too Close to Home; A Husband, A Wife, and A Lover; and Murder At My Door.
-He also created and was a producer on Judith Light’s short-lived CBS series, The Simple Life.
-He also produced the independent film, Save Me, which premiered at Sundance and starred Judith Light, written by her husband, Robert Desiderio.
+His producing credits include CBS television movies, "Too Close to Home," "A Husband, A Wife, and A Lover," and "Murder At My Door."
+He also created and was a producer on Judith Light’s short-lived CBS series, "The Simple Life."
+He also produced the independent film, "Save Me," which premiered at Sundance and starred Judith Light, written by her husband, Robert Desiderio.

-Since AIDS began to decimate the Gay community, Herb has committed more of himself and his passion to fighting the pandemic, to confronting the realities uncovered by our experience with the disease, and with working to add to the strength, unity, and spiritual base of the gay and lesbian community.
+Since AIDS began to decimate the gay community, Herb has committed more of himself and his passion to fighting the pandemic, to confronting the realities uncovered by our experience with the disease, and with working to add to the strength, unity, and spiritual base of the gay and lesbian community.